There are very few things in life that give a large return on investment.

 The only useful thing we should take from John Cisna (the guy who promotes a McDonald’s-only diet) is that we should all walk more.

-You are now armed with simple dietary strategies for weight loss, better ways of exercising for weight loss, better ways of implementing cardio for weight loss, and now, one more way to hack your body to use higher rates of energy.
+You must use all of the strategies that we have outlined in the last 3 posts.
+These include simple dietary strategies for weight loss, better ways of exercising for weight loss, better ways of implementing cardio for weight loss, and now, one more way to hack your body to use higher rates of energy.

 Next, You Should Read:

 - How Often Should You Eat?
 3, 4, or 6 Times A Day?